jackkenlay/aem-runner-bash/README.md

 It's very useful if you're working on multiple AEM projects at the same time, since you can easily close everything down and reopen the other project with a fresh environment.

+Feel free to remove functions such as wait-and-bring-terminals-to-front (it's not pretty but I like having terminals in the front whilst it's setting up so I look busy/cool to any passers by).

 ## Installation
 * Pull this repo.
 * Reference it in ./.bash_profile by appending the following line to it: